-In the future, the Integrated Rapid Response Service (IRRS) would be alerted by the London Ambulance Service should Alice call for emergency assistance.
-IRRS would have access to Alice's integrated care plan and they would be able to put in a range of services to prevent her admission to hospital and to support her at home.
-Not only the nurse/physiotherapist "bridging" service they currently provide, but social and voluntary sector support that best meets Alice's need.
+In the future, the Integrated Rapid Response Service (IRRS) would be alerted by the London Ambulance Service.
+IRRS would have access to Alice's integrated care plan and they would be able to put in a range of services.
+Not only the nurse/physiotherapist "bridging" service they currently provide, but also social and voluntary sector support that best meets Alice's need.